Ausranking/Huddle-landing-page/README.md

 ### What I learned

 I have learnt hoe to use ionicon as an alternative to fontawesome because of some problems encountered.
-Secondly, I got another understanding of
+Secondly, I got another understanding of css flexbox.